TinosNitso/AutoCove-Plugin/README.md

 - *preturn...* covenant has **7%** fee reduction by eliminating unecessary PubKey & *BIN2NUM*.
 Improved comments.
 - Full list of colored **OpCodes**.
 - Selecting text now **highlights** all instances of it.
 Works with both colors & B&W. Highlighting is maintained when toggling colors.
-- Highlighting works with scriptCode **hex**, too. i.e. double-click an OpCode or data push to light up all instances of its hex.
+- Highlighting works with scriptCode **hex**, too, as a byte search. i.e. double-click an OpCode or data push to light up all instances of its hex.
 Should also work with testnet OpCodes which I haven't colored.
 - *Colors* option.
 The blue isn't accurate for PUSHDATA2 & PUSHDATA4.
 Adding serifs to default font is too difficult (BCH code differentiation).
 The asignment of colors can change in the future.
 Holding in spacebar with colors will max out a CPU processor.
 - **Hex** coloring, too!
 This increases CPU lag, which was barely noticeable for script-only colors.
 - Added **malleability** warning, along with P2PK & SLP warnings.
 Sender should use standard output (no OP_PUSHDATA), or else EC doesn't detect it.
 - Bugfix for when a new wallet imports a *preturn...* and plugin tries to re-broadcast before wallet has had time to fully analyze history.
 Unfortunately a double-broadcast bug is still persisting, despite a couple lines of code I added.
 - **TabStopDistance** reduced to 4 chars.
 - EC should be **restarted** when updating via re-install.
-- SHA256 Checksum TBD
+- SHA256 Checksum **000000**7fbdb023999dcb5c121bc9be1063b1e0dcb19c609bd69a5782481b1d2a

 v1.0.1:
 - Script compiler (encoder) now included.
 Accepts both lower & upper case opcodes.
 Both 'Nip' & 'OP_NIP' encode the same.
 Byte counter included, along with BCH address gen. A future version needs to color the different opcodes in different colors.
 Maybe a save feature, and decoder?
 The "IDE" builds the BCH address as user types opcodes etc.